Decision Conflict, Power Logit, and the Deferral Outside Option: Appendix: Proofs

-Rearranging these conditions in $\frac{q_i}{p_i}$ form immediately shows that they cannot be satisfied simultaneously.
+It can be checked upon rearranging these conditions in $\frac{q_i}{p_i}$ form (which, in particular, is a non-negative term) and simplifying that they cannot be satisfied simultaneously under the assumption that $p_i,q_i,s\geq 0$ and $I>0$.
 This implies that there is no equilibrium where firms choose interior strategies.
-Since $q_i^{**}\leq p_i^{**}$ must hold, this fact together with \eqref{FOC-2} and \eqref{FOC-3} implies either $p_i^{**}=0$ or $p_i^{**}=I$.
-And because the latter (former) case is associated with a strictly positive (zero) profit, it follows that $p_i^{**}=I$.
+Since $q_i^{*}\leq p_i^{*}$ must hold, this fact and \eqref{FOC-2}, \eqref{FOC-3} together imply either $p_i^{*}=0$ or $p_i^{*}=I$.
+Because the latter (former) case is associated with a strictly positive (zero) profit, it follows that